 Chartered teams in NASCAR are teams that sought to qualify for every race between 2013 and 2015, and they are automatically allowed to enter every race.
 Non-chartered teams are those teams that do not hold a chartered position, but they may be able to buy a charter from a chartered team.

-In 2016, NASCAR introduced the Charter Agreement when they gave charters to 36 racing teams.
+In 2016, NASCAR introduced the Charter Agreement when they gave 36 charters to teams, with each charter being good for one car.
 These teams must have sought to qualify for each race from 2013 to 2015 to earn a charter.
 Teams with a charter received guaranteed entry into a race and they also got a predetermined amount of the purse.

 If a chartered team could not fulfill their overall commitment, they were free to sell their charter to a prospective team.
 They could also transfer charters from one team to another for one season.